zavoloklom/dnd-flavored-markdown/content/example/en.md

 Any unsanctioned magic leads to interrogation, arrest, or execution.

-Attempts to use magic tied to other planes (_plane shift_, _gate_, _summon fiend_, _contact other plane_, etc.) may have
-catastrophic effects, or the spell simply fails.
+Attempts to use magic tied to other planes (_plane shift_, _gate_, _contact other plane_, etc.) may have catastrophic effects, or the spell simply fails.

 ## Species of the Holy Empire